asimons04/tesseract/README.md

   - Modlog support on both desktop and mobile.
   - Can simply click "reply with reason" when taking moderation actions to send the user a message with the removal details.
 Template is user-configurable.

-- Maintained by someone who is a Lemmy users, administrator, and moderator.
+- Maintained by someone who is simultaneously a Lemmy user, administrator, and moderator.